openstax/content-distribution/README.md

 You will need to have [AWS CLI](https://aws.amazon.com/cli/) to run commands for AWS CloudFormation.

 ### Create Content Distribution Stack in AWS
 This step only needs to be run once to create the stack.
-To make updates to the stack, see [Update Content Distribution After Changes](#update-content-distribution-after-changes).

 Create stack, run AWS CLI Command: